Zhuomin-Zhou/MSclassification_pytorch/README.md

 There are three classification models (ResNet18, VGG16, AlexNet), which are all included in backbone_Min.py

-you can use train_test.py to train and test the models.
+You can use train_test.py to train and test the models.